konveyor/tackle-container-advisor/README.md

 TCA takes the following steps to recommend the containerization.

-1. **Assessment**: It assesses the application to standardize the inputs to relevant named entities present in our knowledge base.
-For details on the knowledge base please check the *db* folder.
+1. **Standardization**: It assesses the application to standardize the inputs to relevant named entities present in our knowledge base.
+For details on the knowledge base please check the [Knowledge Base](https://github.com/divsan93/tackle-container-advisor/blob/update_docs/docs/db.md).
 For example, the inputs in *App1* get mapped as the following named entities.

 ```
 1. App1: rhel: Linux|RedHat Linux, db2: DB2, java: Java, tomcat: Apache Tomcat